akaomy/image_clicker/README.md

 - a list of at least 5 images, listed by name
 - an area to display the selected image

-## In the cat display area, the following should be displayed
+## In the image display area, the following should be displayed

 - the image's name
 - an image